2017-2019 Postdoctoral Research Fellowship Program Overview.

 Applicants must be eligible to work in the U.S. in 2017-19.
 A complete application will be a single pdf file containing, in the order shown:

-1. A letter addressed to the Postdoctoral Research Fellowship Committee, describing your interest and availability including current employment status and eligibility.
+1. A letter addressed to the Postdoctoral Research Fellowship Committee, describing your interest and availability including current employment status and eligibility to work.

 2. Curriculum vitae.

 3. Copy of the Ph.D. diploma or equivalent professional degree (persons affirming a certain expectation of graduating by December 31, 2017 may apply.)

 4. A three-page essay plus references describing your intended research program and suggested mentor (See mote.org/research).
 It is not necessary to obtain a potential mentor’s approval at this stage of the application process.
 Co-mentors at other institutions will be considered.

 5. Three representative journal publications (in press or published).
 Do not send web links to publications.

 6. As appropriate, the name and contact information of your major professor or postdoctoral supervisor, and

 Novel media or formats other than pdf essential to an individual’s application may be submitted.

 Applications from previous recruitment cycles are discouraged.
 In fairness to all applicants and reviewers, only complete applications will be accepted.
 Send applications by email to HumanResources@mote.org, using the subject line “Postdoctoral Research Fellowship Application.”
 You may also send the seven application items listed above by mail to Mote Marine Laboratory, Attn: Human Resources, 1600 Ken Thompson Parkway, Sarasota, FL 34236.
 Review of applications will begin August and finalists will be announced soon thereafter.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability or protected veteran status.
 Mote is an E-Verify employer.